Monday, December 8, 2025

 Anti-slip concepts for wet & shaky hands

 A secure grip when drinking despite wet or shaky hands: On the one hand, there are products with raised rings that run around the cups and thus ensure a secure grip.
 There are also cups with a slightly rough surface for a good grip.
-A large base ensures good stability, while large, ergonomically shaped handles make it easier to grip with one hand.
+A thumb rest on the handle (which is slightly wider at the top) ensures stability when drinking.
+A large base ensures good stability and large, ergonomically shaped handles make it easier to grip with one hand.
+If you suffer from tremors, we recommend buying products with 2 handles for a stable grip with both hands.

 Make sure that the products are made of unbreakable plastic in case the cup should slip out of your hand.
-In combination with drinking and spout attachments, the liquid can also be dosed well.
-A long beak ensures that the head does not have to be tilted too far back when drinking.
+In combination with drinking attachments, the liquid can also be easily dispensed.

 Cups for limitations in the shoulder/neck area, motor limitations of the arms, hands & fingers, tremor

-Cups with an internal cone (“ice cream cone shape”) allow the user to drink without having to lean their head too far back or raise their arm too high.
+Cups with an internal cone (“ice cream cone shape” – see picture below) allow the user to drink without having to lean their head too far back or raise their arm too high.
 It is ideal for people with a restricted cervical spine, lack of fine motor skills or tremor.
-It also works in a semi-upright sitting position.
-In combination with drinking attachments, this effect can be further enhanced by a long beak.
+The cup also works in a semi-upright sitting position.

 A large, ergonomically shaped handle is particularly important for people with motor impairments.
 Plus: stability thanks to a large base.